 Assisted living and skilled nursing facilities are designed for those who need additional care immediately.
 Your parents would have to meet qualifying criteria for residence.

-At The Apartment Community, though, there is no required entrance or application fee.
+At The Apartment Community, though, there is no application fee.
 Our contracts are month-to-month.
 A 60-day notice is all that is required to end your parents’ contract in the independent living apartments.

 Because The Apartment Community is a nonprofit under the auspices of the Missionary Oblates of Mary Immaculate, we operate differently.
 Our goals are centered around service.
 We are the only retirement living community located on the grounds of a national Catholic shrine, and we accept people of all faiths.